Candles

 Plant pot

+I love this idea.
 It’s so important to have plants in the home.
-Certain plants can improve our indoor air quality and therefore helps us to breathe better and increase oxygen levels.
+Certain plants can improve indoor air quality, helping us breathe better and increasing oxygen levels.

-Adding a little soil and some plant seeds will enable you to grow your own plant.
+Adding some soil and plant seeds will enable you to grow your plant.
 Another idea would be to re-pot an existing plant into a more elegant container.
+Plants in the home bring the greenery of the outside nature inside.

 Reusing candle jars

-Centerpiece for a table
+Centrepiece for a table

 Reusing candle jars